 Ensure life-long Success for reading, writing, and spelling!
 The Danks Davis Dyslexia website outlines an effective tutoring programme for dyslexia that can be given by tutors, parents, or teachers to cater for individual needs.

 1. An effective multisensory programme of tuition for dyslexia to help children with dyslexia achieve literacy success.
 Unlock their potential by using spelling as a doorway.

 2. A dyslexia programme developed over 7 years by a dyslexic for dyslexics, taking individual needs into account.

 3. Practical step-by-step method for weekly 1-hour tutoring sessions that children enjoy, and requires no extra homework.
 Can be given by tutors, parents, or teachers to cater for their individual needs.

-4. An effective method for tutoring children with dyslexia, improving spelling, reading, writing, and comprehension as demonstrated by reassessment results of standardised tests given by registered psychologists.
+4. An effective method for tutoring children with dyslexia, improving spelling, reading, writing, and comprehension as proven by reassessment results of standardised tests given by registered psychologists.
 Effective for children and adults with other literacy problems.

 View videos of Zannie previewing her tutoring programme for dyslexia and showing a successful conclusion of a lesson.

 See N.Z.
 Herald article "Tricks of the reading trade" on Zannie (published 27 January 2007, page B5).
 Purchase the DVD of Decoding Dyslexia", a documentary which screened on TV1 3 March and 28 April 2007.